 After several brainstorming sessions the word “creative” stood out.
 It described what I do without getting too specific which I knew may hold be back someday.

 During my brainstorming sessions I found a recurring theme that wouldn’t quit; “blooming ideas daily” or “ideas constantly in bloom”.
 I went through several flower names, fruits, plants, etc. When I came around to raspberry, something clicked.
 I immediately thought of my brother and I picking raspberries with my grandmother at her house as a child.
-It reminded me of the summers we spend a week or so at one set of grandparents and then swap to our other grandmother’s house.
+It reminded me of the summers between school years when we’d spend a week or so at one set of grandparents and then swap to our other grandmother’s house.
 “Raspberry” felt like a positive connection to me and who I am as well as being my favorite berry.
 The name is a mouthful to say, it feels like two very random words put together yet to me, it has a lot of meaning.